Vít Kopřiva: 2024-2025: Major, Masters debut and first wins, top 100

-He qualified for the 2024 Australian Open making his Grand Slam debut.
+He qualified for the 2024 Australian Open, making his Grand Slam debut.

 He also qualified for the 2024 Qatar ExxonMobil Open but lost in the first round to Fábián Marozsán.

 He made his Masters debut at the 2024 Miami Open after qualifying into the main draw with wins over Rei Sakamoto and J. J. Wolf.
 He lost to Christopher O'Connell in the first round.

 He also qualified for his second Grand Slam at the 2024 Wimbledon Championships and lost to Novak Djokovic.

-He won the Challenger title at the 2024 Szczecin Open defeating Andrea Pellegrino.
+He won the Challenger title at the 2024 Szczecin Open, defeating Andrea Pellegrino.

-He won his sixth Challenger lifting the 2025 Napoli Tennis Cup Trophy with a win over top seed Luciano Darderi.
+He won his sixth Challenger title, lifting the 2025 Napoli Tennis Cup Trophy with a win over top seed Luciano Darderi.

-At the 2025 Grand Prix Hassan II in Marrakech he reached his second ATP quarterfinal, and first since 2021 Gstaad, defeating Borna Gojo and upsetting second seed Lorenzo Sonego.
-As a result he made his debut in the top 100 in the singles rankings on 7 April 2025.
+At the 2025 Grand Prix Hassan II in Marrakech he reached his second ATP quarterfinal, and his first since 2021 Gstaad, defeating Borna Gojo and upsetting second seed Lorenzo Sonego.
+As a result, he made his debut in the top 100 in the singles rankings on 7 April 2025.

-Ranked at a career-high of No. 92 at the 2025 Italian Open, Kopriva qualified for the main draw and defeated Quentin Halys recording his first Masters win.
+Ranked at a career high of No. 92 at the 2025 Italian Open, Kopriva qualified for the main draw and defeated Quentin Halys, recording his first Masters win.
 Next he upset 32nd seed Sebastián Báez to reach a Masters third round for the first time in his career.

+Kopřiva made his main draw debut at the 2025 French Open and scored his first win at a major against Thiago Monteiro before losing to Daniel Altmaier.

+Kopřiva lost in the opening round at the 2025 Wimbledon Championships and the 2025 US Open, where he lost to world No. 1 Jannik Sinner.